SCECcode/UCVMC/README.md

 ## System and Software Requirements

-Testing UCVM on all possible combinations of operating sysetms and software stacks requires more software developer resources than currently available.
-So, we have defined a UCVM reference software stack that we use to develop and test the software.
+Testing UCVMC on all possible combinations of operating sysetms and software stacks requires more software developer resources than currently available.
+So, we have defined a UCVMC reference software stack that we use to develop and test the software.
 This UCVMC distrbution has been shown to work on the following reference software stack.
 It may work on other software stacks, also, but this is the supported software environment.

 *  Linux operating system (e.g. CentOS 7 Linux) x86_64-linux
 *  GNU gcc/gfortran compilers version 4.8.5